brunasti/brunasti/README.md

 Hello, I’m Paolo Brunasti, @brunasti on GitHub

-You can find some stoff about my work at: http://www.brunasti.eu/
+You can find some staff and info about my work at: http://www.brunasti.eu/

 How to reach me: